 The extensive labyrinth of tunnels which run underneath the city are the result of Williamson’s project.

-Why Were The Williamson Tunnels Built?
+Why Were The Williamson Tunnels in Liverpool Built?

 If the purpose of the tunnels was simply just to create jobs for the poor, were there not easier, and slightly less strange, ways of doing it?